weareboxhead/solidrock-sync/README.md

 # Solidrock Sync plugin for Craft CMS 3.x

-Communicate and process data to and from the Solidrock API
+Sync data from the Solidrock CRM API into Craft elements

 ## Requirements